MiquelRR/PFC/README.md

-# This is the final practice forthe couse "Curso completo de Python 3 de la A a la Z - 2022 +50 horas!"
+# This is the final practice for the couse "Curso completo de Python 3 de la A a la Z - 2022 +50 horas!"

 https://www.udemy.com/course/python-3-az/